SpaceWarpDev/SpaceWarp.Template/README.md

 ### B. Visual Studio 2022
 1. Open Visual Studio
 2. Click on **Create a new project**
 3. Search for "SpaceWarp" in the search bar at the top, then select it and click **Next**
 ![Step 3](https://i.imgur.com/8lsJOpN.png)
 4. Fill out your project name and click **Next**
 ![Step 4](https://i.imgur.com/itHtr8H.png)
-5. Fill out the fields on the following page according to the following template.
+5. Fill out the fields on the following page.
 You can find more information about the parameters by hovering over the corresponding "i" icons, or in the **[Project parameters](#project-parameters)** section.
 ![Step 5](https://i.imgur.com/g5mkGSp.png)
 6. Click on **Create** and your project will be made.
 7. Copy the file `<KSP2 Root>/KSP2_x64_Data/Managed/Assembly-CSharp.dll` into the `<project root>/external_dlls/` folder.